 PoEAA

-This is the book you need if you wish to develop an application for quickly evolving, complex rules of some enterprise.
-Though it has some out dated parts probably every serious programmer should read it.
-The book is about patterns for building enterprise applications those ordered for some specific users and with main limitation being development time and intended to run long.
-Authors compiled many years of top professional developers wisdom.
-They do not need an introduction I guess (esp.
-Martin Fowler).
+This is the book you need if you wish to develop an application for quickly evolving, complex enterprise systems.
+Though it has some outdated parts, probably every serious programmer should read it.
+The book is about patterns for building enterprise applications that are ordered for specific users, with the main limitation being development time and intended for long-term use.
+The authors compiled many years of top professional developers’ wisdom.
+They do not need an introduction, I guess (especially Martin Fowler).

-Book is large and divided into two parts.
-The first one gives some tutorial on applying patterns.
-The second part is a reference.
+The book is large and divided into two parts.
+The first part provides a tutorial on applying patterns.
+The second part serves as a reference.

-Below is my very short notes to some key chapters.
+Below are my very short notes on some key chapters.

 Read more »